rollehfoh/ANY.RUN/connectors/Microsoft/MS Sentinel SIEM-SOAR/ANYRUN-Sandbox-URL/README.md

 ## Overview

-This playbook extracts URLs from incidents and sends them for analysis in the ANY.RUN Sandbox to enrich the incident with a verdict using a single Azure Logic App.
+This playbook extracts URL from incidents and submit it for analysis in the ANY.RUN Sandbox to enrich the incident with a verdict using a single Azure Logic App.

 ## Prerequisites:
 - ANY.RUN API-Key